Joseph H. Fichter Research Grants

 Gallagher Travel Grants are awarded annually by ASR to members of the Association living outside the U.S. and graduate student members who seek funds to help defray the cost of staying at the ASR conference hotel to attend the Annual Meeting and to present their research.
 See the sidebar for details.

 Robert J. McNamara Student Paper Award

-The McNamara Student Paper Award, in the form of a certificate of honor and a monetary grant of $500, is given annually by ASR to recognize an outstanding graduate student paper in the sociology of religion.
-The award is intended to encourage, recognize, and support outstanding student scholarship.
+The McNamara Student Paper Award, in the form of a certificate of honor and a monetary grant, is given annually by ASR to recognize an outstanding paper in the sociology of religion written by a graduate student member of the Association.
+The award is intended to encourage, recognize, and support outstanding student scholarship by our members.
 See the sidebar for details.